PrinciplesDotDev/principles/principles/principle-of-evolvability.md

 +++
-principle = "Principle of evolvability" tags = ["epic", "mental model", "basic", "core"] summary = "Systems which can evolve quicker are better than those which cannot." authors = ["AdamCraven"]
+principle = "testPrinciple of evolvability" tags = ["epic", "mental model", "basic", "core"] summary = "Systems which can evolve quicker are better than those which cannot." authors = ["AdamCraven"]